v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - The vehicle first person camera is now adjustable.
 - Hide shards you have already read.
 - Stops V from moving on the character creation screen.
-- Cleans up the green colour from the quick hack screen.
+- Cleans up the green color from the quick hack screen.
 - Remove quest tags from equipped items so they can be dismantled and sold.
-- Unequip all equipped items (armour, weapons and cyberware).
+- Unequip all equipped items (armor, weapons, and cyberware).
 - See what attribute level you needed for conversation skill checks that you passed.
 - Improved mini map zoom allows the map to dynamically zoom in and out depending on what areas you are in or if you are in the combat state.
 - Item sliders are set to the max by default for Drop, Stash, and Sell actions.